State & Tribal Collaboration Webinar Series

 This webinar focused on the recently enacted Tribal Law & Order Act and its implications for states and tribes and featured John Harte, enrolled member of the San Felipe Pueblo and former Policy Director of the U.S. Senate Committee on Indian Affairs, who presented on key provisions of the Tribal Law & Order Act and the types of intergovernmental coordination necessary for successful implementation.
 View the webinar here.

-This webinar is supported by Grant No. 2010-IC-BX-K054 awarded by the Bureau of Justice Assistance.
+These webinars are supported by Grant No. 2010-IC-BX-K054 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, the Community Capacity Development Office, and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 Points of view or opinions in this document are those of the speakers and do not necessarily represent the official position or policies of the U.S. Department of Justice, the National Criminal Justice Association or the National Congress of American Indians.